-Works at Lazir’s girls secondary school have started
+Works at Lazir’s girls secondary school (our 15th school) have started

 It is always a great emotion to witness the birth of a new school.
 It is like a human creature coming to this world.
 In our case, it is about a brand new building which will host a girls’ school, primary and secondary, with 578 pupils from form 1 to 9.
+It is the 15th school funded by Comitato Arghosha Faraway schools.
 The school will be erected 17km from Nili, capital of Daikundi province, at the very heart of Afghanistan.
 It will be a sea change for the girls.
 Until the end of the current school year, they were forced to study outdoors in open air, sheltering under tents when the weather gets bad.
 As in many other places of Afghanistan, women couldn’t go to school under the Taliban.
 When the Taliban regime fell and women were given the same education rights of men, they could not enjoy adequate structures, as in practice there weren’t any.
 Much of our work at Arghosha has been about helping women to catch up and get their own roof under which they could study.

 Lazir school works started on March 6, symbolically just two days before Women’s Day.
 It is rather early in the year compared to the construction works of other schools that we funded in the Hindu Kush range but in this area winter are milder and spring comes earlier.
 If everything goes according to the schedule, the works will be completed in 7 months time.
 The first foundation stone was laid few days later by Mrs Goljan Samar, representative of Shuhada Organisation for Daikundi.
 The school will have 8 classrooms and 4 administrative rooms, 5 latrines and a water well to provide the pupils with fresh water.
 It will be built according to the latest Government standards and, if everything goes according to the schedule, will be completed in 7 months time.